What are Junk Bonds?

 On the positive side, these bonds are of high yield and pay a higher coupon rate than the usual bonds.
 Also, they may be issued at a discount to their par- value, giving further benefits or gains to the holder.
 Therefore, it remains attractive for risk-taking investors looking for a substantially higher return if it turns positive.

 Several agencies rate bonds in the market as per their quality, chances of default, and ability to meet financial obligations in case of withdrawals.
 Fitch, Moody’s, and Standard and Poor’s are the three most popular rating agencies.
 As per these agencies, bonds with a rating of Baa or BBB and lower fall in the category of junk bonds.
 This means they are below investment grade and are in the speculative category.
 If the condition of the issuer worsens, they may downgrade it to a “C” rating.
 It will mean that there is a high default risk with the bond.
 If the bond actually defaults in payment, they further downgrade the rating to “D.”

 Junk bonds have a number of advantages.
 Some of them are as follows:

 Higher Yield and Returns

-As the saying goes- “With high risk comes high returns”.
+As the saying goes- “With high risk comes high returns.”
 The yield on a junk bond is higher than most of the other available debt options in the market that pay a fixed return.
-Many times, the issuer of the bond issues them at a discount to their par value too.
-Thus, the bond purchaser benefits from high coupon payments as well as the discount at the time of the issue.
-The issuer happily pays the higher coupon rate and bears the loss from a discount at the time of issue in order to lure the investors to invest in their junk bonds.
+Often, the issuer of the bond issues them at a discount to their par value too.
+Thus, the bond purchaser benefits from high coupon payments and the discount at the time of the issue.
+The issuer happily pays the higher coupon rate and bears the loss from a discount at the time of issue to lure the investors into investing in their junk bonds.